rljacobson/TIOFPL/CONTRIBUTING.md

 * Modify the TOC to look like the book.
 (Hard)
 * Add a facility for the "automatic" production of the index.
 (Medium)
 * Reproduce a challenging figure.
 (Easy-Medium)
+* Replace an SVG figure with a tikz equivalent (as in Chapter 11, Easy)

 ## Custom Commands and Environments